ni/semi-test-library-dotnet/docs/UserGuide/DataAbstraction.md

 **Usage Considerations:**

 1. The `Invert`, `Log10`, and `SquareRoot` methods return a scalar double value per site by default.
 When the underlying data type `T` of the `PinSiteData<T>` object is an array, the `TResult` type must be explicitly specified as a `double` array with the same dimensions as `T`.
-Otherwise, a `SemiconductorTestExeption` exception is thrown with exception message matching the exception scenarios of *Mismatched Array Dimensions*.
+Otherwise, a `NISemiconductorTestExeption` exception is thrown with exception message matching the exception scenarios of *Mismatched Array Dimensions*.
-1. The count input value passed to the `ShiftLeft` and `ShiftRight` operators must be positive, otherwise an exception `SemiconductorTestExeption` is thrown with exception message matching the exception scenarios of *Shift Count Must Be Positive*.
+1. The count input value passed to the `ShiftLeft` and `ShiftRight` operators must be positive, otherwise an exception `NISemiconductorTestExeption` is thrown with exception message matching the exception scenarios of *Shift Count Must Be Positive*.

 **Exception Scenarios:**

-The above mentioned methods throw `SemiconductorTestExeption` in failure scenarios.
+The above mentioned methods throw `NISemiconductorTestExeption` in failure scenarios.
 The exception message varies depending on the specific issue encountered.
 Below are the possible scenarios and their corresponding exception messages:
 1. **Mismatched Array Dimensions** : An exception occurs when array dimensions of the result array and input array are not matching.
 The exception message follows “*When the underlying type, `T`, of the `SiteData` or `PinSiteData` object being operated on is an array, the `TResult` must also be an array of equal dimensions as the underlying type, `T`.*”.
 1. **Type Not Supported** : An exception occurs when the operand/operands data type is not supported.
 The exception message follows “*The `<math operation>` operation on the `<data type>` data type is not supported.*”.
 1. **Shift Count Must Be Positive**: An exception occurs when the shift `count` is given negative.
 The exception message follows “*The number of bits to shift must be positive.*”.